-A.5.2.2 Interchange and Ramp Needs
+1A.5.2.2 Interchange and Ramp Needs

 There are a few features at on- and off-ramps in the needs assessment study area that do not meet current design standards.
 Ramp meter storage is insufficient at many ramps, which has contributed to some ramps, such as 600 North, having traffic volumes that exceed capacity during peak periods.
-In addition to the items listed below in Table A-8, shoulder widths are inconsistent and do not meet current design standards along several ramps, and there are several locations where the on-ramp lane taper is half the distance of standard.
+In addition to the items listed below in Table 1A-8, shoulder widths are inconsistent and do not meet current design standards along several ramps, and there are several locations where the on-ramp lane taper (the distance over which two lanes merge into one) is half the distance of standard.
 The lane taper standard is 600 feet long and a 50:1 ratio; however, in many locations in the study area, it is 300 feet and 25:1.
-Table A-8 lists the locations of lengths, divergence angles, spacing, and design speeds that do not meet current design standards.
+Table 1A-8 lists the locations of lengths, divergence angles, spacing, and design speeds that do not meet current design standards.